-Multi-year awards require the applicant to acknowledge what services will be provided for each program year.
-The Project applicant may provide a summary statement indicating the proposed techniques and methodologies will remain consistent for the entire funding period.
+Multi-year awards require the applicant to acknowledge what services will be provided for each performance year.
+The Project applicant may provide a summary statement indicating the proposed techniques and methodologies that will remain consistent for the entire funding period.